uschtrin-fisi/uschtrin_fisi/README.md

 Momentarily, I am contributing to the workflow of CCC, maintaining an alliance with Digitalcourage.

-A long-term project I lay my eyes on will be a multiplayer roleplay server.
+A long-term project I lay my eyes on will be a multiplayer roleplay gameserver.
-This roleplay-gameserver and the environment itself are widely based on Java and MySQL.
+The infrastructure and functions within Minecraft itself will widely be based on Java and MySQL.
 For the communication during roleplay (server) activity, a Discord server will be used.

 ## Tools and languages I use more or less frequent